Amos47/2400/Chapter3/Ch03_Backstory.md

 ![Risk Profiler](https://raw.githubusercontent.com/robertriordan/2400/master/Images/pmt.png)

 Let's take a minute of two unpacking this figure.
+The Project Management Triangle (PMT) is most often seen as, guess what, a triangle.
+There is a faint tirangle in the background of the figure, with the three corners pointing at the three constraints in project management: Quality, Speed and Economy.
+You will likely have seen (*or will see) *economy* expressed as *cost*.
+The idea is the same, but calling it economy makes the *opposite* of it easier to express with arrows (as we will see).